 But not all forms of judgment are wrong!
 Some are very right!
 The Greek differentiates many forms of right and wrong “judgment” that you would never see in your English bibles!
-We’ve seen that krino/krisis simply means “to judge or separate/divide into 2 piles/parties of right or left, right or wrong,” so the context tells if this is ‘right or wrong’ judgment.
-However, there are other Greek words that indicate more clearly other kinds of ‘right and wrong’ judgment – see Unconditional-Love – BT2.
-In face under the completely-different-in-kind, superior New Covenant, we should be relying on discernment of good versus evil by the Holy Spirit – Least Among You – BT7, – BT8, New Covenant Ways – BT16.
+We’ve seen that krino/krisis simply means “to judge or separate/divide into 2 piles/parties of right or left, right or wrong,” so the context tells us if this is ‘right or wrong’ judgment.
+However, there are other Greek words that indicate more clearly other kinds of ‘right or wrong’ judgment – see Unconditional-Love – BT2.
+God’s will WAS known by the Law, but under the completely-different-in-kind, superior New Covenant, we should be relying on discernment of good versus evil by the Holy Spirit, especially if we are to “judge rightly” – Least Among You – BT7, – BT8, New Covenant Ways – BT16.

-As Christian musicians, once again the OT Law can have profoundly negative effects on us, not just to fan the flames of sin, but to make us ‘legalistic Christian’ when we are supposed to portray Grace, not Law!
-Most of the time we don’t have the ‘right’ to be judging others and so when we do, we are actually doing the same thing Satan does – accuse people by the Law to make them feel guilty.
+As Christian musicians, once again the OT Law can have profoundly negative effects on us, not just to fan the flames of sin, but to make us ‘legalistic Christians’ when we are supposed to portray Grace, not Law!
+Most of the time we don’t have the ‘right’ to be judging others and so when we do, we are actually doing the same thing Satan does – accusing people by the Law to make them feel guilty.
 We end up doing His dirty work!
-There are a few situations where we are called to judge others, but what we should be doing is listening to the discernment of the Holy Spirit!
+There are a few situations where we are called to judge others, but to “judge rightly” we really need to be listening to the discernment of the Holy Spirit!

 Lord, give us Your mind and heart to be full of unconditional-love and grace, not the critical, pointing finger of the Law.
 Fill us with Your discernment by the Holy Spirit so that we can rightfully judge between good and evil in OUR own lives.